 Coyle, Hood, and Marsh’s book will help you understand how to master the CLIL method and apply it effectively in the language classroom.

 Why read it: If you’ve always been curious about CLIL but aren’t sure where to start, here’s a great resource for understanding the basics and techniques of this exciting teaching approach.

 Key quote: “The complexities of CLIL, and particularly the importance of the context in which it is situated, demand the understanding of the why and how.”

 #5 Curriculum Development in Language Teaching, Jack C. Richards, Cambridge University Press

 Planning is a key component of the teacher’s job.
 Each activity should be contextualized and embedded within a coherent pathway that should culminate in achieving educational goals.

 Throughout its nine chapters, Richard’s book will lead you through all the critical moments in the curriculum development process: from conducting situational analysis to defining learning outcomes to syllabus design.

 Why read it: Recommended for all language teachers (in particular to those who rely more on the inspiration of the moment than on planning) as well as all those school officers involved in planning teaching activities.

 Key quote: “Curriculum development is an essentially practical activity since it seeks to improve the quality of language teaching through the use of procedures that can be used in the planning, design, development and implementation of curriculum activities.”

-If you’d like to find out more about how Sanako’s dedicated language teaching solutions could transform your language teaching approach, click this link to download our product catalog for 2022.
+If you’d like to find out more about how Sanako’s dedicated language teaching solutions could transform your language teaching approach, click this link to download our product catalog for schools and universities.